thbrown/softball-sim/README.md

 Command line Monte Carlo simulation tool for making sure you choose the best lineup for your softball or baseball team.

-usage: java SoftballSim lineupGeneratorNumber
-	Expecting input files in D:\Eclipse_thbrown\Softball\stats
+Usage:
+`java SoftballSim lineupGeneratorNumber`

+Assumes input file(s) in `./stats`.
+See the `stats` directory in this repository for example files.

 Available lineup generators:
-		0) OrdinaryBatteryLineupGenerator
+0 - OrdinaryBatteryLineupGenerator
+Expects file format like:
+`Hermione Granger,A,3,4,2,4`
-		1) AlternatingBattingLineupGenerator
+1 - AlternatingBattingLineupGenerator

-Notes:
+Expects file format like:
+`Bashful,4,0,0,0`

+## Notes

-Input data is (for all generators so far) a number 0-4 inclusive that represents the number of bases the player reached in each of their at bats (e.g. 0=out/error/fc, 1=single/walk, 2=double...).
+Input data is an integer 0-4 (inclusive) that represents the number of bases the player reached in each of their at bats:
+*  0 => out/error/fielder's choice
+*  1 => single/walk
+*  2 => double
+*  3 => triple
+*  4 => homerun

+## Extending the simulation
+To add your own lineup generator:
+1. Implement BattingLienup and LineupGenerator.
-To add your own lineup generator, implement BattingLienup and LineupGenerator; register your new generator in the static map in the main SoftballSim class.
+1. Register your new generator in the static map in the main SoftballSim class.